specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 - **Finish** for reviewing the message before scheduling or sending for approval by your organization’s approvers.

 > [!NOTE]
-> To ensure tenant-based targeting, the organizational messages system may require up to 24-48 hours to establish any tenant that has not scheduled a message within the last 30 days.
+> To ensure tenant-based targeting, the organizational messages system might require up to 24-48 hours to establish any tenant that has not scheduled a message within the last 30 days.

 ### Choosing custom or premade messages